pmiotto/read-async-bson/README.md

 When you just want to handle incoming objects in a strict order, streams just make things complicated and introduce bugs.
 We've had no end of trouble with node object streams that don't respect `pause()` in the streams1 interface, or stall out without emitting `readable` again in the streams2 interface, or... wait, why are we using these again?

+## "What I really want is to stream an entire MongoDB database."

+[mongo-dump-stream](http://npmjs.org/packages/mongo-dump-stream) covers that use case nicely.
+Check it out.

 ## About P'unk Avenue and Apostrophe

 `read-async-bson` was created at [P'unk Avenue](http://punkave.com) for use in many projects built with Apostrophe, an open-source content management system built on node.js.
 If you like `read-async-bson` you should definitely [check out apostrophenow.org](http://apostrophenow.org).